darthbel/memeGeneratorReact/README.md

 ## Meme Generator App

-This will be created using React and Bootstrap
+Simple Meme Generator, made using React, Javascript and Bootstrap.
+It calls the get Meme images API from: https://api.imgflip.com